“3. Priesthood Principles,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Worthy male Church members receive priesthood authority through priesthood conferral and ordination to priesthood offices.
-All Church members can exercise delegated authority as they are set apart or assigned to assist in accomplishing God’s work.
+All Church members can exercise delegated authority as they are set apart or assigned to help accomplish God’s work.
 Members are accountable to God and to those He has appointed to preside for how they exercise His authority (see 3.4.4).

 Priesthood keys are the authority to direct the use of the priesthood on behalf of God’s children.
 The use of all priesthood authority in the Church is directed by those who hold priesthood keys (see Doctrine and Covenants 65:2).

 Jesus Christ holds all the keys of the priesthood.
-Under His direction, priesthood keys are given to men to use in specific callings for accomplishing God’s work, as explained below.
+Under His direction, priesthood keys are given to men to use in specific callings to help accomplish God’s work, as explained below.

 The Lord has conferred on each of His Apostles all the keys that pertain to the kingdom of God on earth.
 The senior living Apostle, the President of the Church, is the only person on earth authorized to exercise all of those priesthood keys (see Doctrine and Covenants 81:1–2; 107:64–67, 91–92; 132:7).

-Under the direction of the President of the Church, priesthood leaders are given keys so they can preside in their areas of responsibility.
-These leaders include:
+Under the direction of the President of the Church, the following priesthood leaders are given keys so they can preside in their areas of responsibility:

 Stake and district presidents.